-Initially when lime is put into water, heat is released (few types like Simla Chuna doesn’t release heat when put inside water).
+Initially, when lime is put into water, heat is released (a few types like Simla Chuna doesn’t release heat when put inside the water).
 Once it is cooled down, you can start using the lime (in respect of Kali Chuna).
-There should not be any heat left within the lime before using.
+There should not be any heat left within the lime before use.

 13. How is Thappi plaster done on stone surfaces?

-Initially after masonry is over, a layer of Sareshi (base coat of Kali Chuna) is applied and left for at least two months.
-This is applied because stone and mortar joints tend to absorb water differently and subsequent plaster layer may develop crack.
+Initially, after masonry is over, a layer of Sareshi (base coat of Kali Chuna) is applied and left for at least two months.
+This is applied because stone and mortar joints tend to absorb water differently and subsequent plaster layers may develop cracks.
 So to even the surface, a base coat is applied.
-Once this layer sets in properly, 1st coat of Chuna – Surkhi (lime – baked mud) is applied and Thappi is given till it dries.
+Once this layer sets in properly, 1st coat of Chuna – Surkhi (lime–baked mud) is applied and Thappi is given till it dries.

 14. How Thappi plaster is used in terraces?

 Thappi is used above flat roofs made of stone slabs to make the surface water-proof and plaster will act as a thermal barrier.
-Seeni (by-product of Jute rope) is added for reinforcement in plaster.
+Seeni (a by-product of Jute rope) is added for reinforcement in plaster.
 The surface is made further strong with kali ka paani (lime water).